Penn State School of Hospitality Management: Mateer Building and Cafe Laura

 The School of Hospitality Management is located in the Mateer Building on the northwest corner of Penn State's University Park campus near the intersection of Atherton Street and Park Avenue.
 Mateer was completed in 1993 and is named after A. Laura Mateer and her husband M.C.
 "Matty" Mateer in whose memory she had donated $1.5 million to the School.
 Mateer is the host to Cafe Laura, the Career Center, conference rooms, faculty offices, a computer laboratory and classrooms.

 Cafe Laura, named for Laura Mateer, is the student-run restaurant located in the Mateer Building.
 Under the supervision of instructors, students receive hands-on restaurant experience in a laid back lunch setting and a formal theme dinner setting.
 Café Laura underwent a significant make-over in 2013, with an all new dining area including tables, chairs, carpeting, painting, artwork, signage, lighting fixtures, equipment and window treatments, new menus and the addition of grab-and-go equipment and service.
 During 2014, an additional $1.2 million renovation occurred that included a completely new servery, espresso bar, executive dining room, rest rooms, and additional lighting fixtures, carpeting, painting, artwork, signage and menus.

-Penn State SHM in the news

-The faculty and staff in the Penn State School of Hospitality Management are frequently referenced by local and national news media for their expertise and classroom activities.
-A recent sampling includes: